Sing the Body Electric: Poetry of the Body

 Weekly Syllabus

-Writing about the physical body, whether to celebrate the body of a beloved, or to address our own body, is also an opportunity to develop our ability to employ concrete, crisp, memorable details.
+Writing about the physical body is also an opportunity to employ concrete, crisp, memorable details, or to render physicality as a configuration of patterns.
 Vivid imagery is important as it can quickly convey ideas that are difficult to articulate otherwise, and it can also facilitate an exploration of artistic freedom and experiment.
-What happens when we crank our imagery up all the way and make it exciting?
+What happens when we try something new in a poem, crank our imagery up all the way and perhaps risk making something new?

-Writing in response to a pre-existing piece of art allows us to use our eyesight in an aesthetic pursuit.
-Writing ekphrasis not only keeps the writer’s block at bay (there is so much art to write about), but it also allows us to dive deeper into our obsessions, to variegate them and flash them out.
+Writing in response to a pre-existing piece of art allows us to use our sight in an aesthetic pursuit.
+Writing ekphrasis not only keeps the writer’s block at bay—there is so much art to write about—but it also allows us to dive much more deeply into our interests, to variegate them and flash them out.
 Writing in response to art also naturally lends itself to making associative leaps, liberating ourselves from our writing habits, and discovering where association might take us.

-It’s easy to feel moved by a beautiful, strong body.
-Same goes for attractive architecture, artwork, or stunning nature.
-But what happens when our bodies surprise of fail us?
-How can we make compelling art about bodies in decline without succumbing to sentimentality?
-This week will allow us to practice finding beauty and artistic value in things that are not conventionally beautiful—so that we can learn to tune into the world and train our sensibilities to see and appreciate what beauty and emotional power they possess.
+This week will allow us to practice finding beauty and artistic value in things that might not be conventionally beautiful—so that we can learn to tune into the world and train our sensibilities to see and appreciate what beauty and emotional power they possess.

 Course type: